ibm-cloud-docs/ContinuousDelivery/git_web_ide.md

 ### Eclipse Orion Web IDE
 {: #modify_last_commit_web}
-1. Select the check boxes for the items to add to the commit.
+1. Select the checkboxes for the items to add to the commit.

-1. Select the **Amend previous commit** check box.
+1. Select the **Amend previous commit** checkbox.

 2. If necessary, enter a new commit message.